ErikQQY/qqydoor/README.md

 Casdoor
 ====

+This is a test repo using for Crowdin tests~

 Casdoor is a UI-first centralized authentication / Single-Sign-On (SSO) platform based on OAuth 2.0 / OIDC.

 ## Online demo